Nickelodeon's Biggest Scandals Ever

 What's the deal with Nickelodeon and feet?

-Producer and writer Dan Schneider was involved with some of the most popular Nickelodeon live-action shows throughout the '90s and up until 2018.
-He produced "All That" and "Kenan & Kel" and created some of Nick's biggest hits, including "The Amanda Show," "Zoey 101," "Drake & Josh," "iCarly," "Victorious," and "Sam & Cat."
+Producer and writer Dan Schneider was involved with some of the most popular Nickelodeon shows throughout the 1990s and up until 2018.
+He produced "All That" and "Kenan & Kel," and created some of Nick's biggest hits, including "The Amanda Show," "Zoey 101," "Drake & Josh," "iCarly," "Victorious," and "Sam & Cat."

 However, at the height of the #MeToo movement, rumors started to swirl about the showrunner.
 Users on the internet started to make note of his alleged obsession with feet.
-The Nickelodeon logo was once a foot and some have connected this with Schneider's possible foot fetish.
-Feet have been a recurrent theme on many of his Nick shows (fans have compiled these instances on Twitter), including a scene where Ariana Grande puts her own toe in her mouth, and Miranda Cosgrove gets her toe stuck in the faucet while in the bathtub.
-The official Twitter account of the series "Sam and Cat" also tweeted an odd request in 2013 for kid-fans to "write on the bottom of [their] foot" and share the pictures under a hashtag, guaranteeing they would retweet "until [their] fingers are sore."
+The Nickelodeon logo was once a foot and some connected this with Schneider's possible foot fetish.
+Feet have also been a reoccurring theme on many of his Nick shows (fans have compiled these instances on X, formerly known as Twitter), including a scene where Ariana Grande puts her own toe in her mouth, and Miranda Cosgrove gets her toe stuck in the faucet while in the bathtub.
+The official X account of the series "Sam & Cat" also tweeted an odd request in 2013 for their young fans to "write on the bottom of [their] foot" and share the pictures under a hashtag, guaranteeing they would retweet "until [their] fingers are sore."

 Dan Schneider takes his feet and walks away